3 Mount Elizabeth, #09-09 Mount Elizabeth Medical Centre Singapore 228510

 Dermabrasion and laser resurfacing are methods a surgeon uses to make "rough or elevated" scars less prominent, by removing part of the upper layers of skin with an abrading tool or laser light.
 Clearly, the scar will remain, but it will be smoother and less visible.

-Keloid or hypertropic scars are often treated first with injections of steroids to reduce size.
+Keloid or hypertrophic scars are often treated first with injections of steroids to reduce size.
 If this is not satisfactory, the scars can be removed surgically, and the incisions closed with fine stitches, often resulting in less prominent scars.

 Pigmented Acne Scars